Trinidad and Tobago–United Kingdom relations: History

+The UK governed Trinidad and Tobago from 1797 to 1962, when Trinidad and Tobago achieved full independence.

 Since the independence of Trinidad & Tobago in 1962, relations between the two countries have been mostly friendly and there are many areas in which both Trinidad and Tobago and the UK seek stronger ties for mutual benefit.
 There are also strong cultural and social ties between the two nations.
 In Trinidad and Tobago, English is one of the official languages, and Cricket is among the most popular sports.
 In the UK, Caribbean Carnival is hugely popular.

 Economy

 Trinidad and Tobago is the UK's largest export market in the Caribbean.
 The UK is the sixth largest supplier.